Planning your Self-Drive Tour

 We highly recommend that you arrange insurance for those unlikely, but also unplanned medical emergencies and the event of a possible last-minute cancellation.

 The northern and northeastern area, including most of the game reserves in South Africa, are low to medium risk malaria areas; therefore an anti-malaria drug is highly recommended.

 Request from the operator any information you may need, additional literature on the area, road signs, local customs, banking and shopping hours, etc

 Once you are satisfied with the proposed itinerary, package, price and information, confirm the booking.

 Ascertain whether you need visas.
-If you are going to travel to our neighbouring countries, advise the operator, as the car hire companies need to be advised.
-If you require a visa to enter a country, remember that a visa is normally only valid for one entry and if you are going to enter the country more than once, ask for a ‘multiple entry’ visa.
+If you are going to self-drive to our neighbouring countries, advise the operator, as the car hire companies need to be advised.
+If you require a visa to enter a country, remember that a visa is normally only valid for one entry.
+To enter the country more than once, ask for a ‘multiple entry’ Visa.

-Also plan your arrival at the border posts carefully as they have different operating times and wasting time at a closed border post can be extremely infuriating.
+Also, plan your arrival at the border posts carefully as they have different operating times.
+Arriving at a closed border post can be extremely infuriating.